Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Application to (anti)neutrino scattering data

 In this Section, we investigate the impacts of radiative corrections and various choices of the nucleon vector form factors on the extraction of the nucleon axial-vector form factor and radius from the MINERvA hydrogen data.
 The systematic uncertainties at low $Q^2$ have been extensively evaluated for the MINERvA data, so no cut to the low-$Q^{2}$ region is applied, unlike the deuterium data.

 Figure~\ref{fig:MINERvA_H_models} shows the predictions for three different nucleon axial-vector form-factor choices~\cite{Meyer:2016oeg,Bodek:2007ym}, with the vector form factors taken from Ref.~\cite{Bradford:2006yz}, against the MINERvA data.
 Comparing the prediction based on the axial-vector form factor BBBA07~\cite{Bodek:2007vi} to the dipole form with the axial-vector mass $M_A = 1.014~\mathrm{GeV}$ and $z$-expansion parameterizations~\cite{Meyer:2016oeg}, the latter predicts a larger cross section at lower $Q^2$, and the radiative corrections further suppress the low-$Q^2$ cross section, and enhance the cross section above $0.5~\text{GeV}/c^2$.
-Although the $\chi^2$ for all parameterizations are consistent, the radiative corrections generally improve the agreement with data for all form-factor choices.
+Although the $\chi^2$ for all parameterizations with vs without radiative corrections do not change by more than $1$, the radiative corrections generally reduce $\chi^2$ and improve the agreement with data for all form-factor choices.
 Including the radiative corrections for this data set is a similar sized effect to changing the parameterization of the form factor.
-For the BBBA07 parameterization, the resulting cross sections follow the data extremely well.
+For the BBBA07 parameterization with radiative corrections, the resulting $\chi^2$ is the smallest one and cross sections follow the data extremely well.